Filament Sticking To Nozzle? Settings, Cleaning & Other Tips

 A clogged nozzle also produces symptoms like stringing, missing layers, or clicking sounds during extrusion.
 If you notice these symptoms alongside filament sticking to the nozzle, then a blockage is the most likely culprit.

-There are a few ways to unclog a nozzle, explained in full in our guide cleaning 3D printer nozzles.
+There are a few ways to unclog a nozzle, explained in full in our guide to cleaning 3D printer nozzles.
 These include:

-• Performing a cold pull
+Performing a cold/atomic pull

 Recommended reading: How to clean 3D printer nozzles and prevent clogs